RabbitMQ®¶

 sudo apt install rabbitmq-server

-Your administrator will set up a Secret inside Compliant Kubernetes, which contains all information you need to access your RabbitMQ cluster.
+Your administrator will set up a Secret inside Compliant Kubernetes containing the credentials of the default admin user, which is all you need to access your RabbitMQ cluster.
 The Secret has the following shape:

 apiVersion: v1